pkimpel/retro-220/software/BALGOL/README.txt

 BALGOL-Examples/
     Source code and listings for sample BALGOL programs.
-See the README file in this directory for details.
+See the README file in the directory for details.

 Paul Kimpel
-January 2018
+February 2018